egonny/advent-of-code-notifier/README.md

-# Advent Of Code Notifier
+# Advent of Code Notifier

-A script that sends a message on Slack and/or Discord whenever a leaderboard on [Advent Of Code](https://adventofcode.com/) changes.
+A script that sends a message on Slack and/or Discord whenever a leaderboard on [Advent of Code](https://adventofcode.com/) changes.

 * On the first run, the script reads the current leaderboard and writes it to a new file called `old_leaderboard.json` in the current directory.
 * On subsequent runs, the script reads the previous leaderboard from this file and compares it with the current leaderboard.